sysdevguru/bufnet/Readme.md

 # Buffered Net package
-Simple golang package that provides server, connection based TCP server bandwidth control
+Simple golang package that provides server, connection based TCP bandwidth control

 ## Implementations
 - This package works as a wrapper for `io.Reader` and `io.Writer`